 Alison Hight's ten-year career has consisted of storytelling in varied media and is informed by an ongoing exploration of the intersection of social change with personal and community narratives.
 Their work has focused on violence against women, gender rights, supporting trauma, and mental health rights.

-LaTissia Mitchell brings a passion for social justice to her work as a grant writer.
-She has worked with non-profit organizations for eleven years in Washington, DC and in Berkeley, CA. Prior to joining the Elevate team, she worked in development, focused on grant writing and donor relations.
+LaTissia Mitchell brings a passion for social justice to her work as a grants professional.
+She has worked with non-profit organizations for eleven years in Washington, DC and in Berkeley, CA. She recently joined PFLAG National to coordinate foundation and corporate giving.
 She holds a master's degree in English Language and Literature from the University of Michigan - Ann Arbor, and she earned a bachelor's degree with honors from Stanford University in Comparative Literature.

 Sierra has a longstanding passion for social justice, indigenous ways of knowing, and serving the youth of Turtle Island through storytelling.
 Prior to joining Elevate, she worked as a Youth Development Project Coordinator, where she served Native Boys & Girls Clubs across the country, providing culturally relevant program trainings, newsletter publications, and best practice resources for her clients.
 She holds her BA in Applied Linguistics from the University of Maryland Baltimore County.